Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Each of these practices provides small but consistent inputs that reinforce parasympathetic signaling.
 When combined with acupuncture and comprehensive clinical care, they help stabilize nervous system regulation and reduce relapse into chronic stress states.

-These approaches are not substitutes for medical or therapeutic care, but they significantly enhance outcomes when used alongside professional treatment.
+These approaches are not substitutes for medical or therapeutic care, but they meaningfully enhance outcomes when used alongside professional treatment.

 Why a Root-Cause Approach Matters in Mental Health Care